truenas/documentation/content/TrueCommand/API/servers/add.md

 #### Changelog
 * **v2.0**
    * The "is_external" flag was removed.
-   * The "nickname" field is now required
+   * The "nickname" field is now required.

 #### See Also
 * {{< api-link "servers/direct_auth" >}}